Help to give a homeless animal another chance in life.

 Thanks to our dedicated team, Barry began to improve in no time and it wasn’t long before this beautiful little dog found himself a loving, new owner.
 We were excited to wave Barry off to a much brighter future with his new owner and are confident that going forward he’ll have the happy life he deserves.

-Lucky is a blind cat who came into our Clacton centre on 12th June 2015.
+Lucky is a blind cat who came into our Clacton centre.
 5-year-old Lucky adapted to cattery life reasonably well and enjoyed socialising with the other cats at the centre, but he ideally needed an experienced owner in a settled environment so that he could get used to new surroundings.

 Lucky lived up to his name when he was spotted by Karen, who already owns another blind cat and fell head-over-heels in love with Lucky.
-So off he went home with Karen on 12th June 2016, precisely one year after arriving in our care.
+So off he went home with Karen in June, precisely one year after arriving in our care.
 Lucky’s really coming out of his shell in his new home, is much more relaxed and is very talkative!

 Karen sent us the following update: